Your baby is ready to expand their range of weaning foods but they are on a dairy-free diet.

 All other children can safely enjoy soy.

-Soy proteins are also rich in high quality protein, are a source of fibre and minerals like iron and zinc.
+Soy proteins are also rich in high quality protein and are a source of fibre and minerals like iron and zinc.

 You can learn more about soy protein in this article ‘Do I Recommend Soy Proteins For A Boy’.